45+ Indiana Religious Sites

 6067 E Old Maple Avenue, Terre Haute, IN

-Located in Hawthorn Park, this 80-foot labyrinth was built in 2003 and has 34-turns in it.
-The mediation garden features a bench, fountain, flowers, and landscape maintained by the Wabash Valley Master Gardeners.
+Located in Hawthorn Park, this 80-foot labyrinth, which has 34 turns, was built in 2003.
+The mediation garden features a bench, fountain, flowers, and a landscape maintained by the Wabash Valley Master Gardeners.

 Little Flower Grotto & Labyrinth, Tipton

-Located at the 40-acre Saint Joseph Retreat & Conference Center campus, the Little Flower Grotto is one of many spiritual spots you’ll find at St. Joseph Retreat.
-By the grotto, you’ll find a labyrinth, benches, and a covered picnic table.
+Located on the 40-acre Saint Joseph Retreat & Conference Center campus, the Little Flower Grotto is one of many spiritual spots at St. Joseph Retreat.
+You’ll find a labyrinth, benches, and a covered picnic table by the grotto.
 You’ll also find the St. Joseph Academy Alumnae Garden, trails, and outdoor Stations of the Cross located along a path to the Cemetery.

 Lutheran Church of the Cross Labyrinth, Muncie